odin-lang/odin-lang.org/content/docs/overview.md

 window, err := create_window(title="Hellope Title", monitor=nil, width=854, height=480, x=0, y=0)
 ```

-Since the release of `dev-2023-07` mixing named and non named arguments is allowed.
+As of the `dev-2023-07` release, mixing named and positional arguments is allowed.
 This is often useful when a procedure has a lot of arguments *or* you want to customize [default values](#default-values).

 ***Positional*** arguments are not allowed after ***named*** arguments.